oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 [OSN Integration](http://www.ovirt.org/develop/release-management/features/network/osn-integration/)
 [Detailed OSN Integration](http://www.ovirt.org/develop/release-management/features/network/detailed-osn-integration/)

-### Differences to OpenStack Neutron Integration
+### Differences from OpenStack Neutron Integration

 *   hiding of UI features related to OpenStack Neutron, such as tenants and OpenStack Neutron driver details
 ![](external_network_provider_import_dialog_changes.png "fig:external_network_provider_import_dialog_changes.png")

 *   simplified REST API.
 Base on the OpenStack Neutron API, but simplified to contain only a subset of its schema which is relevant to the external network providers.
-This will require a rework of the REST API layer.
+This will require a rework of the UI and REST API layer.

 *   read-only mode for external network